 The natives are black, with short hair, and not unelegant in their dress.
 Their religion is paganism, and they worship their images with great superstition; they also adorn their heads with turbans; the rest of their body they leave named to the waist, and from thence to the middle of their leg are covered with silk.
 They are a people extremely fond of military glory; the arms they use are sabres, little bucklers spears, with bows and arrows.

-Correa’s long description of the reception given by the of Malindi and his subjects to Da Gama and his crew emphasizes the friendliness of the Arabs towards the Portuguese during their nine-day sojourn before setting off for Calicut in southern India.
+Correa’s long description of the reception given by the rulers of Malindi and his subjects to Da Gama and his crew emphasizes the friendliness of the Arabs towards the Portuguese during their nine-day sojourn before setting off for Calicut in southern India.

 Historians differ on the reasons why da Gama was given such a royal welcome in Malindi while in Mombasa the Arabs tried to sink his ships.
 Prestage believes that the King wanted to ally himself with the Portuguese to defeat the powerful king of Kilwa.
 According to Axelson, the reason may be that da Gama perpetrated fewer diplomatic blunders in Malindi than elsewhere.

 On the other hand, Strandes thinks perhaps the king realized his own weakness in front of a stronger European military force, or that the King was just more highminded and generally desired peace.
 The most credible explanation is that Mombasa was a bitter competitor and enemy of the people of Malindi; the King had heard what da Gama had had a difficult time in Mombasa, so as any enemy of Mombasa would certainly be welcomed as a friend in Malindi.
-These affable relations between the people of Malindi and the Portuguese were to continue throughout the sixteenth century, and the result of this alliance was that Malindi became the centre of all Portuguese activity north of Mozambique.
+These affable relations between the people of Malindi and the Portuguese were to continue throughout the sixteenth century, and the result of this alliance was that Malindi became the center of all Portuguese activity North of Mozambique.